collectd/collectd.github.io/documentation/manpages/collectd-exec.md

 # CAVEATS

-- The user, the binary is executed as, may not have root privileges, i. e. must have an UID that is non-zero.
+- The user, the binary is executed as, may not have root privileges, i.Â e. must have an UID that is non-zero.
 This is for your own good.
 - Early versions of the plugin did not use a command but treated all lines as if they were arguments to the _PUTVAL_ command.
 When the _PUTNOTIF_ command was implemented, this behavior was kept for lines which start with an unknown command for backwards compatibility.
-This compatibility code has been removed in _collectd 5_.
+This compatibility code has been removed in _collectdÂ 5_.

 # SEE ALSO